sheki/talks/gophercon_2015_notes.md

 - my manager called it changing the engine of a running car.

 #Progress of the rewrite
+So how did we go about the rewrite ->
-* we started with a new service parse hosting.
-Its a new service, needed to things which ruby was not particularly good with -> quick restarts.
+Actually we started with a new service parse hosting.
+It was a new product, it needed to do things which ruby was not particularly good with -> quick restarts.
+So we decided to give Go a try.
 * this was a great success we built a reliable service in quick time.
 * we next went after our PPNS service.
 This is a service which opens a lot of network connections to push providers like Apple and Google.
 Our event-machine based ruby service was breaking at the seams.
 We rewrote this in go and very happy with the reliability and uptime.
 * This convinced us that our biggest beast the API server should be in go and we earnestly started rewriting our stack.

 #rewrite contd.
+* So how did we go about rewriting the API server.
+* Parse has around 100 api end points.
-* we picked low traffic read endpoints and slowly moved on to read and write parts.
+* We picked low traffic read endpoints and slowly moved on to write end points.
-* through out the process we ran traffic through a shadow cluster and compared results with our prod ruby cluster.
+* Through out the process we ran traffic through a shadow cluster and compared results with our prod ruby cluster.
 * we found out that a lot of unexpected behaviour supported by our ruby stack and we had to go implement it as our customers relied on it.
 * One example of this is how ruby would represent arrays in HTTP parameters.
 * this process went on and we started making progress.